 Department shall mean the Department of Elementary and Secondary Education acting through the commissioner or his or her designee.

 District or school district shall mean a municipal school department or regional school district, acting through its school committee or superintendent of schools, or a county agricultural school, acting through its board of trustees or superintendent/director.
-For the purposes of 603 CMR 2.00 it shall not mean a charter school; charter schools are subject to accountability provisions set forth in M.G.L. c.
-71, § 89, 603 CMR 1.00, and federal law.
+For the purposes of 603 CMR 2.00 it shall not mean a charter school or a Commonwealth of Massachusetts virtual school.

 District Analysis and Review Tool or DART shall mean an electronic interface, using graphics and showing trends, of a sampling of relevant data kept by the Department or submitted to the Department by districts over time in areas including but not limited to district and school demographics, access, performance, educator licensure and turnover, student support, and educational resources.